 NFTs have developed a lot of use cases in photography that some even ask, "Are NFTs the future of photography?"

-The purpose of this article is to examine the truism of this question, and determine whether or not NFTs are mere puffs that would fade in photography with time.
+The purpose of this article is to examine the truism of this question, and determine whether or not NFT photography are mere puffs that would fade in photography with time.

 NFTs are a product of two words: "non-fungibility" and "tokens."
 Non-fungibility refers to how something cannot be replicated.
 In other words, it means the particular article or object in question is one of its kind.